NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

     * [What Is Covariance?](https://www.investopedia.com/terms/c/covariance.asp) - investopedia.com
 * Data Distribution
 * Inferential Statistic
+  * Null Hypothesis
+    * The null hypothesis, H0 is the commonly accepted fact; it is the opposite of the alternate hypothesis.
+Researchers work to reject, nullify or disprove the null hypothesis.
+Researchers come up with an alternate hypothesis, one that they think explains a phenomenon, and then work to reject the null hypothesis. [learn more](https://www.statisticshowto.com/probability-and-statistics/null-hypothesis/)
   * Hypothesis Testing
     * Choosing a Statistical Test
      * [Statistical tests: which one should you use?](https://www.scribbr.com/statistics/statistical-tests) - scribbr.com